kadriane/Vacuum-Gauges-Controller/README.md

 ## General Info

-The graduate thesis has been performed in collaboration with the CERN and AGH.
+The graduate thesis has been performed in collaboration with CERN and AGH.

 The aims of this master project was to design and prototype the new controller, which will be replaced with the out-of-date and obsoleted controllers (the TPG300 and the VGC1000) still in use at CERN.